President Donald Trump at a signing ceremony for Space Policy Directive 1, which aims to return Americans to the moon by 2024.

 Ramin Skibba (@raminskibba) is an astrophysicist turned science writer and freelance journalist who is based in San Diego.
 He has written for The Atlantic, Slate, Scientific American, Nature, and Science, among other publications.

-Ramin Skibba (@raminskibba) is an astrophysicist turned science writer and freelance journalist who is based in San Diego.
-He has written for The Atlantic, Slate, Scientific American, and Nature, among other publications.
+Ramin Skibba (@raminskibba) is an astrophysicist turned science writer and freelance journalist who is based in the Bay Area.
+He has written for WIRED, The Atlantic, Slate, Scientific American, and Nature, among other publications.